 Calculate the actual capital cost of the project, with adjustments for inflation

 A way to quantify the changes in the value of money is through factoring in inflation.
-Given that initial capital costs are well-documented, and inflation fluctuations are tracked consistently, this method would be the go-to process for estimating the PRV.
+Given that initial capital costs are well-documented, and inflation fluctuations are tracked consistently, this method would be the go-to process for estimating the Plant Replacement Value (PRV).
 Note that these calculations usually get less accurate with age – this would be an ideal method for plants that have been operating for ten years or less.

 Use the plant’s insured asset value (IAV)